 Job digs himself deeper into depression.
 He has fallen down and his friends just beat him down further.
 The present reality of evil, and the evil men do, is a crushing weight on Job.
 He can’t understand God.
 Do you ever feel like this towards God?
 Read on!

-We can easily be as Job, holding fast to God’s faithfulness but still holding on to our complaint.
+We can be like Job.
+Holding fast to God’s faithfulness but also holding onto our complaint.

-We know that in a few short chapters we reach the end of Job, where the Lord sets everything straight.
-He arights Job’s thinking and that of His friends, and for us too!
+In a few chapters we will reach the end of Job, where the Lord God Almighty sets the record straight.

 Bringing our turmoil and complaints to God is a good thing – But it is just as important to complete that process.

 Read the end of Job now to see Job’s response, and what our response should be as we hear what God has to say to us today and onwards.

 * God Almighty,